Testing of SpringBoot Exception Handling

 }

-Scenario 1- Below picture shows how we can execute a Get Request Method with Invalid URL using Postman
+Scenario 1- How to execute a Get Request Method with an Invalid URL using Postman

 Feature: Student Exception